 Combine all but the food coloring and crushed candy canes in a small bowl.
 Stir in food color (or you can leave it white, which will look just as pretty and Christmasy).
 Drizzle or spread over cooled cookies and immediately sprinkle with crushed candy.

 I was so thrilled with how well these turned out gluten-free!
-The Mama's Gluten-Free Flour really did the trick for this recipe.
-The true test of the success of a GF recipe at our house is The Maestro's reaction.
-And I believe his exact words were, "These are amazing!"
+The true test of the success of a GF recipe at our house is my husband’s reaction.
+And I believe his exact words were, “These are amazing!”

 Did I mention I’ve already eaten three today?
 For breakfast?